 … former Republican vice chairman Todd Weiler [sic], West Valley City Mayor Mike Winder, Salt Lake Chamber of Commerce director Lane Beattie…

 This isn’t any sort of grassroots effort.
 It’s more a who’s who of politically-connected insiders and they don’t want any of the ‘unwashed masses’ rocking the boat.
+Note: Weiler denies being at the Alta Club but didn’t/wouldn’t answer if he’s involved with the Mainstream Republicans.

 UPDATE (5/24): Some additional links and caucus opponents’ Plan B. Jowers appears to be spearheading the effort to kill the caucus system based on his past positions.
 However, there may be more to the story than that.
 Jowers is rumored to have aspirations to become Utah’s Governor but is concerned he won’t make it out of a convention.
 I also have heard that both he and his wife were delegates and supporters of Senator Bennett and quite upset when he lost in convention.